The laws shaping the reality of information dissemination

 Montag, 17.
 Februar 2025

-Digital information dissemination happens in the blink of an eye and is hardly retractable.
-Conscious control over the flow of information is crucial to avoid overwhelm and to effectively harness the advantages of connectivity.
+In a world full of rapid information, we must remain vigilant and engage with digital technologies consciously.
+Having control over the flow of information is crucial to avoid being overwhelmed and to harness the benefits of connectivity.

 Standard image

-Now and in the future, we will have to talk again and again about three defining laws of information dissemination.
-The wheel of time cannot be turned back, and a truthful handling of a sea and more of information becomes a virtue.
+Now and in the future, we will occasionally have to talk about three shaping laws of information dissemination.
+The wheel of time cannot be turned back, and a truthful handling of a sea of information becomes a virtue.

-There are a total of three forms of information dissemination that are neither good nor bad in themselves, but still not neutral, as Bernhard Pörksen expresses in his book "The Great Agitation," reminding us of the technology historian Melvin Kranzberg.
+There are three forms of information dissemination, which in themselves are neither good nor bad, but still not neutral, as Bernhard Pörksen expresses in his book "The Great Irritation" in memory of the technology historian Melvin Kranzberg.

-Information that falls under digital dissemination is too fast to immediately become wise from it.
-This form of information, once put into circulation, is rarely recallable and thus remains unhindered accessible.
-If the information agitates the mind, spirals of excitement arise, as the late Professor Kruse vividly described in the Enquete Commission on the Internet and Digital Society of the German Bundestag back in 2010.
+Information that falls under digital dissemination is too fast to become wise immediately.
+This form of information is—once circulated—rarely recallable and thus unrestrictedly accessible.
+If the information irritates the mind, excitement spirals arise, as the late Professor Kruse, who passed away in 2015, pointedly described in the Enquete Commission on the Internet and Digital Society of the German Bundestag as early as 2010.

-It's worth listening from minute 34:25, and Peter Kruse's later remarks are just as enlightening.
+It is worthwhile listening from minute 34:25, and Peter Kruse's later comments are just as enlightening.

-Information spread at the speed of light is not very compatible with the human mind.
-In trying to keep pace with the information, we must reduce it to manage the flow.
-Yet, each drop that gets rubbed into our eyes tends to come unsolicited more and more often.
-Therefore, I recall another occurrence from the year 2010.
+Information disseminated at the speed of light is poorly compatible with the human mind.
+In the attempt to keep up with the information, we have to reduce it to master the flow.
+But even every single drop rubbed into our eyes comes more and more frequently without asking.
+Therefore, I recall another incident from the year 2010.

 Peter Wippermann, a well-known trend researcher, used the term "Flow Control" in the context of the 15th German Trend Day.
 He referred to the challenges and opportunities of living in virtual worlds.
-Wippermann's concept of Flow Control aims to gain control over the information flow and one's own digital presence.
-It's about consciously dealing with digital technologies to avoid being overwhelmed while effectively leveraging the advantages of networking.
+Wippermann’s concept of Flow Control aims to gain control over the flow of information and one's digital presence.
+It's about using digital technologies consciously to avoid overwhelm while effectively utilizing the benefits of networking.

-The book "The Great Agitation" from 2020 is a diagnosis that now – half a decade further on – still remains a recommendation.
+The book "The Great Irritation" from 2018 is a diagnosis that now—half a decade later—remains a recommendation.

 Frank Stratmann